 Cyril o’Boyle running in the Edinburgh to Glasgow Relay

 Cyril O’Boyle was one of the great characters In the sport.
 A quite superb athlete over a long period he also had a mischievous sense of humour and was one of the few athletes I have met who could transform the performance of a team just by turning up to run.
-Coming from Northern Ireland he had won many titles and trophies there before coming to Scotland.
+Coming from Donegal he had won many titles and trophies there before coming to Scotland.
 He had won the North of Ireland Senior and Junior Cross Country Championships in the same year and also the Irish equivalents in the same year.
 Typically for Cyril, when he moved to Scotland nothing went smoothly.
 There were two governing bodies for the sport in Ireland, the NIAAA (Northern Ireland AAA) and the NACA (Northern Athletic and Cycling Association) which did not see eye to eye with each other.
 When he came to Scotland and joined Victoria Park AAC he had difficulty getting permission to run because the NACA was proscribed by the SAAA who only recognised the NIAAA!
 He returned to Ireland where he was banned by the NACA who did not recognise the SAAA.
 Then he came back to Scotland and chose to run for Clydesdale Harriers and again had to seek permission from the SAAA (who did not recognise the NACA)!
 Fortunately the permission was forthcoming and Cyril (and later on his family) was able to race for Clydesdale Harriers.

 Cyril with Jimmy Ellis, Johnny Stirling with Ian Binnie in front while with VPAAC